 Tim Copeland started his company in 1974 as a one-man operation in a garage in rural Vermont.
 His earlier designs were inspired by Shaker furniture but now Copeland Furniture offers many creative styles including Shaker, Mid Century modern, Danish, Scandinavian, Asian, Arts and Crafts, Japanese, and transitional designs.

 Dennis is our point person on Copeland Furniture and he’s been feverishly working away over the last several weeks.
 He’s drafted over 100 new Copeland product pages and has been bringing the rest of us up to speed on Copeland styles and construction details.
 My job is to polish and publish Dennis’ draft pages.
 Kendall is creating information pages that explain construction details and finish options for the different collections.
 Manjula is orchestrating the whole project and fixing our mistakes as we go.

-So far we've been able to add most of the products in Copeland's Berkeley, Catalina, Harbor Island, Horizon and Lily collections.
-I figure we're about 30% through the project but we're picking up speed and we're hoping to have it complete within a couple weeks.
-In the meantime, if you're interested in purchasing and our website doesn't yet have the details you need, you can find our Copeland Furniture catalog, policies and prices here.
-Or give Rebecca and Shannon a call at 888-390-5571 with your questions.
-We'll look forward to hearing your thoughts about this new Vermont made furniture line.
+So far we’ve been able to add most of the products in Copeland’s Berkeley, Catalina, and Harbor Island, collections.
+I figure we’re about 30% through the project but we’re picking up speed and we’re hoping to have it complete within a couple weeks.